slutzo/saucepan/README.md

 If you prefer that saucepan not try to resize your images, you can specify "--no-resize" on the command line.
 This will also suppress the warning messages about not having ImageMagick installed.

+### Automatic UCE Organization

+saucepan can automatically organize your UCEs when it writes them out to the target directory.

+If you specify the "--organize" flag, the script will write your MAME UCE into a subdirectory named after the game's genre, as defined in the catver.ini for that version of MAME.

+For example, if you build a Robby Roto UCE using a MAME 2003-Plus core, it will be written to:

+<saucepan_home>/target/Maze/Digging/robby.zip

+Of course, the ALU only reads the first subdirectory name when scanning a USB stick for Add-Ons, so the game will show up under "Maze".
+Perhaps AtGames will someday enhance the firmware to allow multi-level navigation, but for now, it's better than nothing.

+If you're using a non-MAME core, the UCE will be written to a directory named after the target platform (e.g., Atari 2600, Genesis, etc.)

 ## Credit Where Due